Semi-Supervised Contrastive Learning for Remote Sensing: Identifying Ancient Urbanization in the South Central Andes: Background and Related Research

 \subsection{Remote Sensing with Machine Learning}

-Remote sensing refers to the collection, processing, and interpretation of videos and imagery taken at a distance, often employing an overhead perspective~\cite{campbell2011introduction,cracknell2007introduction,gupta2017remote,schowengerdt2006remote}.
-Through the use of aerial~\cite{feng2015uav,everaerts2008use,salami2014uav,niethammer2012uav,pajares2015overview,matese2015intercomparison} or satellite platforms~\cite{ozesmi2002satellite,harris1987satellite,tucker1986satellite,parcak2009satellite,chuvieco2020fundamentals,verbyla1995satellite}, these images can cover great areas while recording information in both visible and non-visible bands of the electromagnetic spectrum, allowing the extraction of spatial patterns and information across large regions.
-Researchers can therefore widen their perspectives to study patterns that may otherwise be indistinguishable when data is only available at a local level.
+Satellite remote sensing has contributed to the execution of a variety of tasks, including climate change measurement, crop condition monitoring, natural disaster alerts, and archaeological site detection~\citep{harris1987satellite}.
+Satellites were first introduced to the field of archaeology in the late 1900s, with Landsat and SPOT imagery being used for archaeological predictive modeling and archaeological feature detection~\citep{leisz2013}.
+Since then, the usage of satellite remote sensing in the detection of archaeological sites has picked up rapidly, leveraging all available technologies, from decommissioned CORONA imagery~\citep{urCORONA2013} to the latest in multi-spectral imagery~\citep{abrams2013}.

-Satellite remote sensing has contributed to the execution of a variety of tasks, including climate change measurement, crop condition monitoring, natural disaster alerts, and archaeological site detection~\cite{harris1987satellite}.
-Satellites were first introduced to the field of archaeology in the late 1900s, and the usage of satellite remote sensing in the detection of archaeological sites has developed rapidly ever since with constant incorporation of latest technologies.
-Entering the 2000s, the development of machine learning, specifically representation learning, offered major breakthroughs in the analytical approaches of satellite images, leading to seminal insights and discoveries in the field of archaeology\cite{lary2016machine,camps2009machine,ali2015review,cooner2016detection,comer_mapping_2013,parcak_archaeology_2019}.
+Starting in the 2000s, the development of machine learning (and more particularly, representation learning) offered major breakthroughs towards the analytical approaches employed on satellite images; this in turn lead to seminal insights and discoveries in the field of archaeology~\citep{lary2016machine,camps2009machine,ali2015review,cooner2016detection,comer_mapping_2013,parcak_archaeology_2019}.
+Depending on the specific problem, various types of machine learning algorithms have been employed, such as support vector machines (SVM), decision trees, random forests, etc.~\citep{samui2008support,azamathulla2011support,friedl1997decision,pal2005random}.
+Recently, many deep learning (and more specifically, contrastive learning-based) methods have been utilized towards remote sensing applications~\citep{hou2021hyperspectral, yue2021self, wang2022self, liu2020deep, hu2021contrastive}.